shaider-usgs/git-software-tester/episodes/policy.md

 - What is an official USGS software information product?
 - When am I required to release my software as an official USGS software information product?
-- When may I release my softwre as an official USGS software information product?
+- When may I release my software as an official USGS software information product?

 ::::::::::::::::::::::::::::::::::::::::::::::::